The Radiation Therapy Program

 Joint Review Committee on Education in Radiologic Technology (JRCERT)

 SUGGESTED COURSE OF STUDY

 Competitive; based on grade point average and interview scores.
-Acceptance includes overall grade point average of 2.5 or above, a minimum of a C in all prerequisite courses, physical, application, essay, coursework completion, official transcripts and references.
+Acceptance includes overall grade point average of 2.5 or above, a minimum of a C in all prerequisite courses, physical, application, essay, coursework completion, official transcripts, references and a brief entrance evaluation.

 24 months; classes begin during summer following acceptance

 Due by Feb.
 28 of the semester in which the student will complete core courses for a Bachelor of Science.

 The Bureau of Labor and Statistics projects the employment of radiation therapists to grow 7 percent from 2019 to 2029, faster than the average for all occupations.
 Demand for radiation therapists may stem from the aging population and advances in radiation therapies.

 $50,000 (on average)